 The answer depends on how much you want to spend to find out.
 There are environmental engineers that will come and test your home.
 It does seem to me that it is something in your home.
 If it were the dog you would continue to itch even when you were outside the home.
 Same for your clothing.
-You may have a mold problem.
-It can be inside the walls where you do not see it.
-It can give you the symptoms you described.
-Many people feel flu like when exposed to mold.
-It is a major headache to get rid of and is expensive.
-Moving might be the cheapest answer.

 Have you investigated whether or not you might have scabies?
 They cause itching, and when I had them, they seemed to bother me most when I was visiting at the nursing home or watching TV.
 They did not bother as much when I was at work or driving, I am sure, because I was moving about and thinking of other things.

 Have you been to a doctor about this itching?
 It may be something that is an odd or rare infection.